stefan-gg/NFT-Diplomas/README.md

 This version includes an admin view of the website, you can't add a diploma or change it but you can still see all actions done by a certain address, and you can see how add/remove roles form looks for adding or removing roles to addresses. <br><br>

-REQUIREMENTS: you will need a MetaMask extension (just to load diplomas, you don't need to connect to the website because even if you do you will just have a default role - regular user role)  <br><br>
+REQUIREMENTS: you will need a MetaMask extension and connect to Sepolia network (just to load diplomas, you don't need to connect to the website because even if you do you will just have a default role - regular user role)  <br><br>

 Short description of the roles: